Cimagroup/vectorization-maps/readme.md

 # A Survey of Vectorization Methods in Topological Data Analysis

-This repository contains the code of the paper ...
+This code accompanies the paper

+> A Survey of Vectorization Methods in Topological Data Analysis, Dashti Ali, Aras Asaad, Maria Jose Jimenez, Vidit Nanda, Eduardo Paluzo-Hidalgo, and Manuel Soriano-Trigueros

 ## Library